owyaggy/yaggydev/documentation/setup.md

 ```

 * Save and close the file when finished
-* To enable the Nginx server block configuration file that was just created, link the filw to the `sites-enabled`
+* To enable the Nginx server block configuration file that was just created, link the file to the `sites-enabled`
 directory:

 ```commandline